ZhengLyu-Data/Lvzheng-Wuhan-Realworld/02_supply_chain_efficiency_dashboard/README.md

 - SQL: SQLite used for querying relational datasets
 - Power BI: Built interactive dashboards and visual analytics
 - Tableau: Alternative BI tool for dashboard comparison
-- Google Colab/Github:For cloud-based development and collaboration
+- Google Colab/Github: For cloud-based development and collaboration

 ---